sharpchen/sharpchen.github.io/docs/document/Csharp Design Patterns/docs/Behavioural/Command.md

 - provides a way to store information of actions.
 - can undo base on the kept command information.
+- can be serialized, logged.

 It's heavily used by cli implementations and GUI development.

 ## ICommand

-A simple command implementation is a `ICommand` interface + an object can be applied on by commands.
+A simple command implementation is an `ICommand` interface + an object can be applied on by commands.

 A Command should be a immutable object which we will represent it as a record.